top of page

 “1.
 Sperm 2.
 Zygote.
 This stage is recognized when a sperm and ovum unite in conception within 48 hours of intercourse.
 The ovum then makes its journey to implantation.
 1/2 of zygotes do not reach this stage.
 3. Embryo.
 The egg is implanted and here is where individual life is established.
 There are cases of twinning (when twins divide after implantation) and recombination (two eggs released by the mother but become one due to movement to implantation).4.
 Fetus.
 This stage is around the 8-week stretch and marks the development of all human characteristics.
 5. Infant.
 Birth marks the physical separation of the mother completely.6.
 Child 7.
 Youth 8.
 Adult” (McQuilkin & Copan, 2014, p.
 364).

 The taking of life at stage 5 and onward till stage 8 is still considered a violation of the 6th commandment of "Thou shall not kill."
 Interestingly enough, spermicide and even preventing conception altogether through birth control has been opposed by the Roman Catholic Church, yet not so by Protestant churches.
-The debate we see as unfolded and elaborated on in today's society revolves around stage 2 through 4.
+The debate we see unfold and elaborated on in today's society revolves around stage 2 through 4.